- Meningococcal meningitis is a bacterial form of meningitis, a serious infection of the thin lining that surrounds the brain and spinal cord.

 - Several vaccines are available to control the disease: a meningococcal A conjugate vaccine, C conjugate vaccines, tetravalent A, C, Y and W conjugate vaccines and meningococcal polysaccharide vaccines.

-- As of January 2015, over 217 million persons have received meningococcal A conjugate vaccine in 15 countries of the African belt.
+- As of June 2015, over 220 million persons aged 1 to 29 years have received meningococcal A conjugate vaccine in 15 countries of the African belt.

 Meningococcal meningitis is a bacterial form of meningitis, a serious infection of the meninges that affects the brain membrane.
 It can cause severe brain damage and is fatal in 50% of cases if untreated.